 In Raz City Studio’s Book, The Many Faces of Spock, Ramsey Sibaja makes some memorable versions of Spock.
 By far the best of the book is the mustachioed Magnum PI Spock.
 Pick up your copy today.

-What this helmet has to do with Spock is beyond me and I know it will never fit my giant head, but I can tell you this.
-One of these bad-boys is in the mail and on its way to its new owner, Me.
+What this helmet has to do with Spock is beyond me.
+Yes, I know it will never fit my giant head, but I can tell you this.
+One of these helmets is in the mail and on its way to its new owner, ME.
 I am finally a somebody!
+I will own a Star Trek Helmet!

 Like you need more proof?
 Well here is some: